FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 A description of *Cloud Service- and Deployment Models* begins the lecture.
 Next, *virtualization* as well as *containerization* is presented.
 The realization of *scalability* as well as *elasticity* in cloud environments is revealed. *Architectural aspects* of cloud applications, i.e. *cloud native* and *cloud immigrant* is discussed. *Provisioning* paradigms and technology is presented in detail.
 Several cloud offerings, like *Amazon Web Services* or *Cloud Foundry* are sketched.
 The *cloud computing pattern language* is presented, the individual patterns of which are intervowen with the presentation of the concepts and technologies of the lecture.

+### <a name="pract"></a> Practical Courses

+The practical courses are *lab courses* with hands-on concrete technology. *Programming assignments* are given that have to be worked on and solved by the students.
+The *Cloud* practical course is focussing on cloud technology, the *REST, SOA, BPM* practical course on exactly those.

+### <a name="ITS"></a> IT Strategy

+(The course is given in German.)
+After clarifying the term "strategy", *enterprise strategy* and *IT strategy* are introduced.
+A corresponding *processing model* for developing such strategies is presented and explained based on concrete *use cases*.
+The relation to *ITIL* and *CoBIT* is revealed.
+Individual processes for *organization development*, *IT sourcing*, *architecture management*, *quality management*, *risk management*, *IT development plan* are discussed in detail.
+Corresponding *tools* will be presented.
+A sketch on *IT portfolio management* and *IT metrics* complete the lecture.

+### <a name="SM"></a> Systems Management

+This course is given as a collection of presentations by industry practitioners mostly.
+The actual content of the lecture is determined by hot topics in the industry.
+The presentations are embraced by two lectures at the beginnig and the end that position the individual presentations to the overall subject.

+### <a name="Proj"></a> Hands-On Projects

+Hands-on projects are performed in teams and are oriented on actual research projects of the institute.
+Thus, state-of-the-art technology will be used to contribute to solutions of concrete research problems.
+Participant in such projects work at the forefront of technology.